 When asking questions or talking about something, don't make something up just because you memorised a particular phrase.

 For example, don't say “I love cats too!” if you actually hate cats.
 Or avoid saying “My uncle works in a factory” when you don't even have an uncle, let alone one that works in a factory.

-Open-loop questions invite further discussion, whereas a “yes” or “no” question usually just invites an end to the conversation.
+Open-loop questions invite further discussion, whereas a “yes” or “no” question usually only invites an end to the conversation.

-Now that you have the right mindset, let’s get into what you can say to start up and maintain some great conversations.
+Now that you have the right mindset, let's get into tips for having topics to talk about!